Gdańsk University of Technology

-The Gdańsk University of Technology (Gdańsk Tech, formerly GUT; Politechnika Gdańska) is a public research university in Gdańsk, Poland.
+The Gdańsk University of Technology (Gdańsk Tech; Politechnika Gdańska) is a public research university in Gdańsk, Poland.
 Founded in 1904 and re-established in 1945, it is the oldest university of technology in modern-day Poland.
-It is consistently ranked among the leading universities in the country.
+Gdańsk Tech is consistently ranked among the leading universities in the country.

-The university comprises eight academic faculties that provide higher education in 40 fields of study across 14 scientific disciplines.
-Its campus, located in the Wrzeszcz borough of Gdańsk, covers an area of 80 hectare.
-As of 2023, the university had 15,622 students, including 11,490 undergraduates, 3,644 postgraduates and 488 doctoral students.
+The university has eight academic faculties offering programmes in 40 fields of study across 14 scientific disciplines.
+Its campus is in the Wrzeszcz district of Gdańsk and covers 80 hectare.
+In 2023, the university had 15,643 students, including 11,766 undergraduate students, 3,458 postgraduate students and 419 doctoral students.

-The Gdańsk University of Technology has an international institutional accreditation, EUA-IEP (European University Association-Institutional Evaluation Programme).
+Gdańsk University of Technology has institutional accreditation under the European University Association's Institutional Evaluation Programme (EUA-IEP).

 History

-Beginnings under Emperor Wilhelm II (German Empire, 1899–1918)
+Foundation and German Empire (1899–1918)

-On 16 March 1899, following a decision by Wilhelm II, deputies of the Kingdom of Prussia approved the establishment of a technical university in Gdańsk, then part of German Empire.
-Albert Carsten was appointed as the chief designer of the university.
-Construction commenced in 1900 and was completed in four years.
-The university buildings were designed in the Northern Renaissance style with elements of Art Nouveau.
+On 16 March 1899, following a decision by Wilhelm II, deputies of the Kingdom of Prussia approved the establishment of a technical university in Gdańsk, then part of the German Empire.
+Albert Carsten was appointed chief designer of the university.
+Construction began in 1900 and was completed four years later.
+The buildings were designed in the Northern Renaissance style with Art Nouveau elements.

-The ceremonial inauguration took place on 6 October 1904, when the institution was named the Royal Institute of Technology in Gdańsk (Königliche Technische Hochschule zu Danzig).
-In that same year, 189 students enrolled.
-By 1914, the number of regular students had grown to 675.
-The university remained operational during World War I.
+The university was formally opened on 6 October 1904 as the Royal Institute of Technology in Gdańsk (Königliche Technische Hochschule zu Danzig).
+It enrolled 189 students in its first year.
+By 1914, the number of regular students had increased to 675.
+The university remained open during World War I.

-Growth during the interwar period (Free City of Danzig, 1918–1933)
+Free City of Danzig (1918–1933)

-After the end of World War I, the university became part of the Free City of Danzig.
-In 1918, it was renamed the Technical University of the Free City of Danzig (Technische Hochschule der Freien Stadt Danzig).
-In agreement with the newly established Second Polish Republic, Free City authorities introduced a Polish language course and lectures on Polish economic geography, and provided the necessary textbooks and teaching aids to the Polish students.
-All foreign students, except Poles, were required to present a passport.
+After World War I, Gdańsk became part of the Free City of Danzig and in 1918 the university was renamed the Technical University of the Free City of Danzig (Technische Hochschule der Freien Stadt Danzig).
+Under an agreement with the Second Polish Republic, the Free City authorities introduced a Polish-language course and lectures on Polish economic geography.
+Polish students were provided with the necessary textbooks and teaching materials.
+Foreign students, with the exception of Poles, were required to present a passport.

-This period saw a considerable increase in the number of students: in the winter semester of 1922, their number reached 1,651; by 1929, it was 1,630; and in 1933, it was 1,548.
-While German students constituted the majority, there was a significant minority of Polish students, along with Ukrainian, Russian, Bulgarian, Yugoslav, Estonian, and Jewish students.
+Student numbers increased during the period.
+The university had 1,651 students in the winter semester of 1922, 1,630 in 1929 and 1,548 in 1933.
+German students formed the majority, while Polish students constituted a significant minority.
+The student body also included Ukrainians, Russians, Bulgarians, Yugoslavs, Estonians and Jews.

-German Nazi takeover (Free City of Danzig, 1933–1939)
+German Nazi takeover (1933–1939)

-The takeover of power in the Free City of Danzig by the Nazis in 1933 resulted in the forced retirement of older professors and the dismissal or suspension of Jewish students.
-Nearly all student organisations were dissolved and replaced by the obligatory National Socialist German Students' League.
-In 1934, Ernst Pohlhausen, a member of the NSDAP, was appointed as the rector of the university.
+The Nazis' seizure of power in the Free City of Danzig in 1933 led to the forced retirement of older professors and the dismissal or suspension of Jewish students.
+Most student organisations were dissolved and replaced by the compulsory National Socialist German Students' League.
+In 1934, Ernst Pohlhausen, a member of the NSDAP, became rector.
 By 1939, Pohlhausen had dismissed all Polish and Jewish students and staff.